 Restaurant company acquires 5 fast-food locations

-A local company has acquired five fast-food restaurants in the Lone Star State.
+A local company has acquired five fast-food restaurants in Georgia.

-The company expects the five restaurants to add about $9.1 million in annual sales and be accretive to earnings going forward.
+Meritage expects the restaurants to add about $8.8 million in annual sales and be accretive to earnings going forward.

-“The acquisition of the five Odessa/Midland area restaurants is consistent with our previously announced five-year growth plans to expand our operating base to 400 Wendy’s restaurants,” said Robert Schermer Jr., CEO, Meritage.
+“The acquisition of five Atlanta area restaurants complements our existing 39 Wendy’s restaurants in the Atlanta market area and is consistent with our previously announced 2025 growth plans to expand our operating base to 435 total restaurants,” said Robert Schermer Jr., CEO, Meritage Hospitality Group.

-“We intend to immediately integrate each of the acquired restaurants into our operating and accounting platforms and fold them into our Wendy’s remodeling program that is designed to modernize the restaurants and enhance the overall guest experience.”
+“We intend to immediately integrate each of the acquired Wendy’s into our operating and accounting platform and fold them into our Wendy’s remodeling program that is designed to enhance the overall guest experience.”

-The company also recently announced a commitment to build 40 Wendy’s restaurants by 2024 under Wendy’s development agreement.
+Meritage also recently announced its commitment to build an additional 40 Wendy’s restaurants by 2024 under Wendy’s new development agreement.

-It operates restaurants under several brands: Wendy’s; Stan Diego; Freighters Eatery & Taproom; and Wheelhouse.
+It operates restaurants under several brands: Wendy’s; Morning Belle; Stan Diego; Freighters Eatery & Taproom; and Wheelhouse.